 Camping doesn’t need to mean sleeping uncomfortably and dining plainly.
 Having the right camping equipment can make even the most camping averse person enjoy the great outdoors.
 Many travelers find that they actually enjoy camping if they are prepared and have all the necessary gear – plus tossing in a few luxury camping items can’t hurt (despite what some campers say, camping doesn’t have to mean roughing it).

-Unless your idea of camping is roughing it in a RV complete with a plasma screen TV and full bath, you’re going to need a tent.
+Unless your definition of camping is hopping in the RV, complete with a plasma screen TV and full bath, you’re going to need a tent.
 There are plenty of things to think about when choosing a tent.
 For starters, decide whether or not you want a tent that can be used for backpacking.
 If not, the weight of the tent doesn’t really matter.
 Second, decide how much room you need.
 Tents are sized by their per-person capacity so a 4-person tent will fit four people snugly.
-If you want a spacious tent consider going up a person (or two) size.
+If you want a spacious tent, consider going up a person (or two) size.

 Tents can range from as little as $50 to well over $500.
 Sure you can pick up a pretty roomy tent for cheap at Wal-Mart, but these tents will weigh a ton, won’t last very long, and will not protect you as well from the elements.
-If you only plan on camping once a year or you are trying camping out for your first time, or only planning on driving to a campground while camping right next to your car, then a Wal-Mart cheap-o might be for you.
+If you only plan on camping once a year, are trying camping out for your first time, or only planning on driving to a campground while camping right next to your car, then a Wal-Mart cheap-o will work just fine for you.

-I totally recommend the REI Half-Dome tent as a first backpacking tent, plus it doesn’t have as steep of price tag as other lightweight backpacking tents.
+We recommend the Ledge Scorpion tent as a first backpacking tent, plus it doesn’t have as steep of price tag as other lightweight backpacking tents.
 My current dream tent is the Big Anges Fly Creek – it only weighs 2lbs.
 2oz.
-For families, the Kelty Yellowstone is a pretty affordable 4-person tent with excellent performance in rainy and windy conditions.
+For small families, the Kelty Trail Ridge is a pretty affordable 4-person tent with excellent performance in rainy and windy conditions.

 Every sleeping bag made comes with a temperature rating that identifies the coldest temperature that the bag will keep the average sleeper comfortable to.
 So a zero degree bag will keep the average person comfortable down to zero degrees.
 To select a bag, simply estimate the coldest temps you expect to sleep in and then subtract 10 degrees.
 If you tend to be cold sleeping you will probably be happy choosing an even warmer bag.